sghall/react-compound-slider/README.md

   - Allow handles to cross
   - Prevent crossing

-- Works as a controlled component (this is not implemented yet)
+- Works as a controlled component

 ### Example Usage